WCSCourses/ViralBioinfAsia2022/Modules/SARS-CoV-2.md

 1. **taxon:** the name of sequence
 2. **lineage:** the **most likely** linage assigned by pangolin
 3. **conflict:** if the number (N) in this field is > 0, then it means the sequence could have fitted into N different lineage categories.
 4. **ambiguity_score:** SARS-CoV-2 amplicon generated genomes can frequently have failed amplicons creating tracts of Ns in the genome sequence.
 The ambiguity score is a function of the quantity of missing data at relevant positions in a sequence i.e. lineage defining mutation positions.
-It represents the proportion of relevant sites in a sequnece which were imputed to the reference values.
+It represents the proportion of relevant sites in a sequence which were imputed to the reference values.
 A score of 1 indicates that no sites were imputed, while a score of 0 indicates that more sites were imputed than were not imputed.
 This score only includes sites which are used by the decision tree to classify a sequence.
 5. **scorpio_call:** [Scorpio](https://github.com/cov-lineages/scorpio) is a tool that assigns a constellation to the sequence.
 A [constellation](https://github.com/cov-lineages/constellations) is a collection of mutations which are functionally meaningful, but which may have arisen independently a number of times.
 One of the uses of Scorpio constellations is to define [lineages of concern](https://cov-lineages.org/constellations.html), and if appropriate assign the input sequence to one e.g. 'Omicron (BA.5-like)'.
 6. **scorpio_support:** see [Pangolin documentation](https://cov-lineages.org/resources/pangolin/output.html))
 7. **scorpio_conflict:** see [Pangolin documentation](https://cov-lineages.org/resources/pangolin/output.html))